thestuntcoder/europratsya/README.md

 npm run test --coverage
 ```

-# Want to help with pages/design?
+## Want to help with front-end development?

 We _only_ use Tailwind CSS, so no custom CSS, or inline CSS is allowed.
 Please refer to a beautiful documentation by Tailwind if you run into any issues: https://tailwindcss.com/docs/

+All design files can be found under `/design_files` as PDFs.

+# Sharing is caring!